awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-ec2-aliases.md

 When you specify `aws:ec2:image` as the data type for a parameter, Systems Manager doesn't create the parameter immediately\.
 It instead performs an asynchronous validation operation to ensure that the parameter value meets the formatting requirements for an AMI ID, and that the specified AMI is available in your AWS account\.

-It's important to note that a parameter version number may be generated before the validation operation is complete\.
-That's, a parameter version number being generated alone isn't an indication that the operation has completed successfully\.
+A parameter version number might be generated before the validation operation is complete\.
+The operation may not be complete even if a parameter version number is generated\.

 To monitor whether your parameters are created successfully, we recommend using Amazon EventBridge \(EventBridge\) to send you notifications about your create and update parameter operations\.
 These notifications report whether a parameter operation was successful or not\.
 If an operation fails, the notification includes an error message that indicates the reason for the failure\.